TaraRosen/test/README.md

   <b>Is there a statistically significant difference in scoring in the NBA vs. the WNBA? </b>
 </p>

-Test Everyone knows that one of the things that makes basketball so exciting to watch are dunks and alley-oops.
+Everyone knows that one of the things that makes basketball so exciting to watch are dunks and alley-oops.
 With this
 knowledge, one of my data science bootcamp cohort mates and I decided to do a presentation on the rim height in the NBA and WNBA and whether or not it should be lowered for the WNBA.
 As my partner B.G.
 Lemmon put it — “ in other sports that both men and women play, volleyball nets are lowered by about 7 inches for women, the tee boxes